#1 – The Local Legend

 Approximate Signature Catchphrase: “That home run almost went as deep as my cleavage.”

-Job If She Wasn't Doing This: Like, ohmigod, you guys!
-She totally can't imagine doing anything else!
-[Married to a player.]
+Job If She Wasn’t Doing This: Ohmigod, you guys!
+She totally can’t imagine doing anything else!
+[Married to a player and on a reality TV show.]

 #3 – The Homely Sideline Reporter